top of page

 Designed to “protect the best interests of Indian children and to promote the stability and security of Indian tribes and families” (25 U.S.C. § 1902), the ICWA directs state courts to follow a set of standards and guidelines when an Indian child is involved in a child custody proceeding.

-CILS represents tribes in state court where ICWA is applicable.
+CILS " California Indian Legal Services"represents tribes in state court where ICWA is applicable.

 For more information, visit www.calindian.org/icwa.htm.